20 Amazing points of interest in Ecuador

 If you are interested in seeing remnants of ancient civilizations, this Ecuador point of interest is for you.
 Ingapirca is a town in Ecuador’s Cañar province.
 Here you will discover an archaeological complex north of town containing ancient ruins and Incan masonry.
 The ruins include the Temple of the Sun.
 This is a large oval construction formerly used for ceremonial and astronomical purposes.
 Close to this area, explore the Museo Sitio de Ingapirca which contains an ancient skeleton, tools, and other artifacts recovered from the area.

-Follow in Darwin’s footsteps to Galapagos National Park
+20. Follow in Darwin’s footsteps to the Galapagos National Park

 The Galapagos national park is famous for the wide array of animals you will only find on these islands.
 The highlights are the snorkeling and trekking excursions, where you can get up close in personal with the animals for great pictures.
 Some of the famous species include the goliath Galapagos Tortoise, blue-footed boobies, whales, hammerhead sharks, Galapagos penguins, fur seals, and magnificent frigates.